-- Modularity - Reusabilty - ▶ The functionality of the tasks is well defined. - ► The programs that implement some of the tasks can be automatically generated from formal specifications
+- Modularity - Reusability - The functionality of the tasks is well defined. - Some of the tasks have generic solutions, i.e., they work for several source languages and/or target machines. - The programs that implement some of the tasks can be automatically generated from formal specifications tree automata + dynamic programming + \cdots